PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 Basic Fitting Procedure
 =======================

-Generally, any simple fit performed by *kafe2* can be divided into the following steps:
+Generally, any fit performed by *kafe2* requires the specification of some sort of data.

-1. Specifying the data
-2. Specifying the uncertainties
-3. Specifying the model function
-4. Performing the fit
-5. Extracting the fit results

-This document will gradually introduce the above steps via example code.
+This uncertainties of said data usually also need to be defined in order to calculate parameter uncertainties.
+A specific model function can also be defined; depending on the data type there are defaults (e.g. a straight line for *xy* data).

 Using kafe2go
 -------------